microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 ## Can I retrieve call records older than 30 days?

-No, the Call Records API doesn't return call records older than 30 days.
+No, the call records API doesn't return call records older than 30 days.
 Requests for such records result in a `404 Not Found` error response.

 ## Why is my first call record notification delayed?

 Your call record notification can be delayed because it can take up to 60 minutes for the service to make the **first** version of a call record available.
-If you experience a longer delay for delivery of the first call record version, check for outages reported by the Call Records API team in the "Health" tab of the [Teams Admin Portal](https://admin.teams.microsoft.com/).
-Also, you can open a [Support Ticket](https://developer.microsoft.com/graph/support) with the Call Records API team.
+If you experience a longer delay for delivery of the first call record version, check for outages reported by the call records API team in the **Health** tab of the [Teams Admin Portal](https://admin.teams.microsoft.com/).
+Also, you can open a [support ticket](https://developer.microsoft.com/graph/support) with the call records API team.

 ## Why are subsequent versions of my call record delayed?